mabelchau/ELK-Stack-Project/README.md

 Only the **_Jump-Box-Provisioner_** machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - **_Workstation MY Public IP through TCP 5601._**

-Machines within the network can only be accessed by **_Workstation and Jump-Box-Provisioner through SSH Jump-Box._**.
+Machines within the network can only be accessed by **_Workstation and Jump-Box-Provisioner through SSH JumpBoxx._**.

 Which machine did you allow to access your ELK VM?
 What was its IP address?
 - **_Jump-Box-Provisioner IP : 10.0.0.4 via SSH port 22_**